20flint12/P_python-django-example-flint/notes_deploy.md

 # you can always list running workers like this
 cctrlapp testastroflint2/default worker

+# To stop a running worker via the command line use the worker.remove command.
+cctrlapp testastroflint4/default worker.remove WRK_ID

 # and also check the worker's log output with
 cctrlapp testastroflint2/default log worker

+# To remove the Worker add-on use the addon.remove command.
+cctrlapp testastroflint4/default addon.remove worker.single

 # the available Add-on plans
 cctrlapp testastroflint2/default addon.list